gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 Be extra careful to ensure that you have replaced all instances of `<REPLACE>` in the `bootstrap.yml` workflow file!
 :::

-## Step 2: Ensure Machine Users are configured

-Make sure that you have the appropriate tokens and secrets configured to allow your workflows to access the necessary secrets to interact with your infrastructure.

-For information on how to do this, visit the instructions in [Machine Users](../security/machine-users.mdx).

 ## Step 3: Run the `bootstrap.yml` workflow